stevedatadog/katacoda-scenarios/datadog-201/3-automation/3-scripting-library.md

 On lines 37-41, the script prepares the arguments for `api.Event.create()` and calls it.
 This will send the same event that `poll_service.sh` and Dogshell did.

 ### Run the script
-Now that you're familiar with how this script works, run it:
+Now that you're familiar with how this script works, run it in the terminal:

 `cd /root/lab/scripts && ./poll_service.py`{{execute}}

 The experience and outcome should be nearly identical to that of running `poll_service.sh`.
+You can check your events stream in the Datadog app to confirm that there's a new **redis-session-cache-is-up** event.

 ### More about the Python library
 Look at the [Python Client documentation](https://datadogpy.readthedocs.io/en/latest/) to learn about its capabilities.
 It's one of the few libraries can communicate with both the Datadog API and [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd), a metrics aggregation service bundled with the Datadog Agent.